Cortland1234/AssistAI_Public/README.md

 # Installation
 -MUST HAVE PYTHON INSTALLED ON YOUR PC!!!!
 -To install required plugins, navigate to the directory on a command line (ex. "cd {FILE PATH}) and type "pip install -r requirements.txt"
--Next, type "python AssistAI.py" into the command line OR run the AssistAI.exe file.
+-Next, run the AssistAI.exe file.

 This should allow you to run the program!